We Use Art to Inspire

-Code/Art is a non-profit whose mission is to increase the number of girls studying computer science by delighting and inspiring them with the creative possibilities of computer programming.
+Code/Art is on a mission to increase the number of girls in computer science by delighting and inspiring them with the creative possibilities of computer programming.
 We strive to put young women, particularly young women from underrepresented racial and ethnic groups, on track for future tech careers by providing welcoming early coding programs that focus on art, creativity and social good.

 Girls taught Code/Art lessons by K-12 Teachers trained by Code/Art

-After school CodeHER Clubs & Coding Workshop Participants
+After school Code/Art Clubs & Coding Workshop Participants

 Annual Coding Competition Contestants

 Through art-infused coding programs, Code/Art provides fun and welcoming early coding opportunities for girls.

 Code/Art offers year round programming for both K-12 Students and Educators.

 Workshops and school year support for K-12 art and tech teachers to learn Code/Art’s introductory lessons in order to implement them into their classrooms.

 CODE/ART CLUBS & WORKSHOPS